 A kitchen with a small footprint is a great opportunity to go bold on the floor.
 We love the patterned tile in this charming kitchen by @colyer.cox.abode.
 When going this route, let the floor be the star, and keep the rest of your kitchen finishes clean and minimal.
 Porcelain or cement tile comes in an array of beautiful colors and patterns, or install vinyl peel and stick tile for an easier approach.

 Removing the upper cabinets helps open up a small kitchen so that it feels more spacious and airy.
 Use open shelving as an alternative, like in this kitchen by @marriedandahouse (photo by Kirsten Smith Photography).
 Use the shelves for your favorite often-used kitchen tools and dishes — pretty to look at, plus they won’t have a chance to collect dust.
-Other smart small-space choices here: black cabinets, which help ground the space, and that stunning Persian-style rug that helps integrate the open kitchen with the rest of the home.
+Other smart small kitchen design ideas here: black cabinets, which help ground the space, and that stunning Persian-style rug that helps integrate the open kitchen with the rest of the home.

 Cute and Cohesive

 Too many materials or colors can make a small space feel cramped.
-This small kitchen by @redorenovationsno67 makes sure her use of playful pink pops by using it sparingly, in just the right spots.
+This small kitchen makes use of calming blue by using it sparingly, in just the right spots.
 For more inspiration, check out these other kitchen color trends

 Squeeze in Extra Seating